-- any upper body pain that has never occurred before
+- any upper body pain between neck and navel that has never occurred before

 If you experience any of these symptoms, he says, you should call your doctor or 911 immediately.
 For even more specific examples of heart attack symptoms – particularly for women – read Am I Having A Heart Attack?